CZ-NIC/knot-resolver/doc/config-dnssec.rst

 Good news!
 Knot Resolver uses secure configuration by default, and this configuration should not be changed unless absolutely necessary, so feel free to skip over this section.

-.. include:: ../daemon/lua/trust_anchors.rst
+.. include:: config-dnssec-ta.rst

 DNSSEC is main technology to protect data, but it is also possible to change how strictly resolver checks data from insecure DNS zones:

-.. include:: ../lib/layer/mode.rst
+.. include:: config-dnssec-glue.rst